 What do lenders look for in a home loan application?

-When preparing to apply for a home loan, it can be helpful to think in terms of what the lenders will look for.
-You can then determine how your own situation holds up.
-A mortgage broker will always be able to tell you how a lender is likely to view your home loan application but it’s useful to have an understanding of the topic to inform your conversations with your broker.
+When preparing to apply for a home loan, it can be helpful to understand what the lenders will look for.
+You can then determine how your situation holds up.
+But don’t worry, you don’t need to be an expert!
+A good mortgage adviser will always be able to tell you how a lender is likely to view your home loan application.
+Still, it’s useful to understand the topic to inform your conversations with your adviser.

 • Deposit